Wolfgang Strickling's Android Eclipse Page

 Do not finish the emergency script with a long

 time exposure, as the regular list will be loaded after execution!

 Each line consists of a minimum of four rows, separated by a

 - First row: The contact.

-relative events (C0-C4) it is the time in seconds before (-) or after
+For relative events (MID, C1-C4) it is the time in seconds

 - Third row: The action.